 Mastectomy is removal of the entire breast and includes the following types:

-Radical mastectomy is rarely done unless the cancer has invaded the pectoral muscles.
+Radical mastectomy is rarely done unless the cancer has invaded the pectoral muscle.

 Breast-conserving surgery involves determining the size of the tumor and the required margins (based on the tumor's size relative to the volume of the breast), then surgically removing the tumor with its margins.
 Various terms (eg, lumpectomy, wide excision, quadrantectomy) are used to describe how much breast tissue is removed.

-For patients with invasive cancer, survival and recurrence rates with mastectomy do not differ significantly from those with breast-conserving surgery plus radiation therapy as long as the entire tumor can be removed.
+For patients with invasive cancer, survival and recurrence rates with mastectomy do not differ significantly from those with breast-conserving surgery plus radiation therapy as long as the entire tumor can be removed (1).

-Thus, patient preference can guide choice of treatment within limits.
+Thus, patient preference is part of shared decision-making.
 The main advantage of breast-conserving surgery plus radiation therapy is less extensive surgery and opportunity to keep the breasts.
 The need for total removal of the tumor with a tumor-free margin overrides any cosmetic considerations.
 Consulting a plastic surgeon about oncoplastic surgery may help if patients have ptotic (sagging) breasts, while also achieving good resection margins.

-Some physicians use neoadjuvant chemotherapy to shrink the tumor before removing it and applying radiation therapy; thus, some patients who might otherwise have required mastectomy can have breast-conserving surgery.
+Some oncologists treat with neoadjuvant chemotherapy to shrink the tumor before removing it and applying radiation therapy; thus, some patients who might otherwise have required mastectomy can have breast-conserving surgery.

 Lymph node evaluation